 These days, Caesar is learning to ride a bike, and he’s back to playing violin pretty well, said his father, Lucas.
 But Caesar keeps practicing so he can be even better than before.
 The music has helped keep Caesar motivated to continue the difficult work required to retrain his body, Lucas said.

-Each month, Caesar and his father make the two-hour drive from Winston-Salem to Levine Children’s Hospital in Charlotte for the blood transfusions that keep Caesar from suffering another stroke.
+Each month, Caesar and his father make the two-hour drive from Winston-Salem to Atrium Health's Levine Children’s in Charlotte for the blood transfusions that keep Caesar from suffering another stroke.
 The most nerve-wracking part of their day is waiting for the blood.
 If the blood is not available and ready, their full day at the hospital can turn into an overnight stay.

 There are only a few donors whose blood type is compatible with Caesar’s very specific requirements.
 That makes each trip to Charlotte terrifying for his father, who relies solely on the kindness of strangers to provide the lifesaving blood his son needs.